Extension of Time (EOT)

 How UpScale Handles This

-UpScale tracks every EOT claim with the days claimed, days approved, cause of delay, and impact on the completion date.
-You can see at a glance how your program is tracking against the original contract date and make informed decisions about how delays affect your project timeline and budget.
+UpScale tracks every EOT claim with the days claimed, days approved, cause of delay, and running impact on the completion date.
+The status workflow mirrors real contract administration — draft, submitted, approved, or rejected — so nothing gets lost.
+You can see at a glance how your programme is tracking against the original contract date, with the cumulative effect of all approved EOTs calculated automatically.
+Combined with site diary records and variation tracking, you have the evidence base to assess claims properly and protect your LD entitlements.